Why are service dogs useful for those with PTSD?

 PTSD service dogs also provide loyal companionship which in turn helps improve your quality of life.
 This is done by reducing feelings of isolation and a large variety of mental benefits that come from bonding with a pet that offers unconditional love.

 Some programs provide help to both the handlers and the dogs.
-For example, Operation Overwatch rescues dogs from throughout the United States who would otherwise spend their lives in a shelter with an opportunity to find a loving home in return for care and attention that only they can provide.
+Warriors Heart rescues dogs from throughout the United States who would otherwise spend their lives in a shelter with an opportunity to find a loving home in return for care and attention that only they can provide.

 What are PTSD service dogs trained to do?